 Peter’s primary responsibilities are to provide academic leadership for:

-- Development and implementation of the Institution’s T&L strategy
+- Development and implementation of the Institution’s Teaching and Learning strategy

 - Curriculum enhancement and innovation

 - Quality assurance and quality enhancement, and preparation for HE review

 - Strategic development of the taught portfolio: undergraduate and (taught) postgraduate

 - Key staff involved in the education agenda

 - The institutional timetabling project and digital library strategy

 - Curriculum review, and review of the academic framework